 FAQ

-This Chinese chili oil will stay good for up to 5 to 6 months if it is stored properly in a sterilized container.
-Make sure to also use clean utensils when using it!
+As long your Chinese chili oil is stored in a sterilized container and in a cool, dry place, it will stay good for up to 5 to 6 months.
+Do make sure to use clean utensils when using it!

 Chinese chili oil is called "la jiao you" (辣椒油) or "la you" (辣油) for short, in Chinese.
 Sometimes, it's also known as Sichuan chili oil.